antoine-sachet/docker-shiny/README.md

 * Built on `rocker-rstudio` rather than `rocker:r-ver`, but using the same version.
 * **Not meant for deployment** but useful for development in the same controlled environment using `rstudio` in the browser.

+## shinyproxy-base

+* Containerised shinyproxy, suitable to set up a shinyproxy server.
+Simply add your yml config.
+See www.shinyproxy.io
+* Dockerfile adapted from openalanalytics's [shinyproxy-config-examples](https://github.com/openanalytics/shinyproxy-config-examples/tree/master/02-containerized-docker-engine)
+* Not a suitable base for shiny apps as it does not contain shiny.

 ## LICENSE

 These Dockerfiles are under the MIT license.
 RStudio and Shiny are trademarks of RStudio, Inc.